 Hypertension is the most prevalent chronic condition in the United States and the most common reason for an office visit to a physician.
 It accounts for the most drug prescriptions and is one of the most important risk factors for heart disease and stroke.
 2 This chapter reviews the epidemiology of hypertension—how it is defined and classified, the extent of its prevalence, treatment, and control, and its relation to cardiovascular and other consequences.

 Hypertension can be quantified on the basis of a large number of epidemiologic studies showing that the distribution of BP in the population is continuous, although the curve is skewed at the higher levels of BP.
 The unimodal distribution of BP implies that hypertension is unlikely to be the result of a single physiologic process or gene, and perhaps most importantly suggests that any BP level used to define hypertension is arbitrary.

 Hypertension can be classified in different ways—helpful for its diagnosis and clinical management (Fig. 23–1).
 The two principal divisions are severity (the height of the BP) and underlying cause (primary or essential hypertension vs secondary hypertension).
 A third major component is age: the pathophysiology of hypertension in younger and older people is quite different.

 Three-dimensional classification of hypertension according to severity (height of the blood pressure), etiology (primary vs secondary), and age.
 BP, blood pressure.

-In hypertensive patients, either or both the systolic and diastolic BP are elevated, but most common are elevations in systolic BP, and in particular, the most common circumstance is isolated systolic hypertension where the systolic is elevated, but the diastolic normal, occurring predominantly in older persons.
+In hypertensive patients, either or both the systolic and diastolic BP are elevated, but elevations in systolic BP are most common.
+In particular, the most common circumstance is isolated systolic hypertension where the systolic BP is elevated, but the diastolic BP normal, occurring predominantly in older persons.
 Isolated diastolic hypertension can also occur and is the most common hypertensive subtype in younger persons.
-Hypertension can also be the result of ...
+Hypertension can also be the result of the ...